samumei/ddecompose/README.md

 an identical formula, the deviations are mostly below 0.1 percent.
 However, some values based on RIF estimations of quantiles have slightly higher differences.
-We have also replicated the results of Table 1-3 in Firpo et al. (2018, p.
-21-29), where the differences are generally even smaller.
+We have also replicated the results of Table 1-3 in Firpo et al. (2018, pp. 21-29), where the differences are generally even smaller.
 The replication files are available upon request.
 This validation example illustrates that the `ddecompose` package works as intended in computing reweighted RIF regression decompositions and